Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Looking for a solid elliptical that won’t break the bank?
 Meet the Sole E25 Elliptical Trainer – it’s the baby of the Sole family, but don’t let that fool you.
 This machine packs a serious punch without the scary price tag.

 What makes it unique?
 For starters, it feels incredibly natural when you’re working out.
 Your joints will thank you – no more clunky, awkward movement you get with cheaper machines.
-But here’s where it gets really interesting: while most basic ellipticals go back and forth (boring, right?), the E25 lets you climb.
+But here’s where it gets exciting: while most basic ellipticals go back and forth (boring, right?), the E25 lets you climb.
 With 20 different incline levels, you can target any muscle group you want.

 SOLE Fitness E95 Elliptical